The Truth About Three Under Three

 Strategy

-Just before we became a family of five, I recall having a panic attack when thinking about going to the grocery store.
+Just before I had three under three, I recall having a panic attack when thinking about going to the grocery store.
 How was I going to get through the store without taking down an entire display of canned soup?!
 More importantly, how was I going to make sure my kids weren’t run over by a car in the parking lot?!
-That is when I realized I had to develop a strategy for the task that lie before us.
+That is when I realized I had to develop a strategy for the task that lay before us.

-4. Stay organized.
-When the kids were younger, I would keep a set of drawers filled with extra diapers, pull-ups, wipes and clothes in the back of my van, along with the froggy potty.
+When the kids were younger, I would keep a set of drawers filled with extra diapers, pull-ups, wipes, and clothes in the back of my van, along with the froggy potty.
 I am not the best planner, and this helped our outings not end in as many tears or accidents.

 Clutter

 In my heart, deep deep down in my heart, I wish I was a simple minimalist.
 I am not.
 If we have it and I think we will use it again, there isn’t a chance I will be posting it in an online garage sale.
-That means toys, clothes, furniture, etc. is in our house until we are done having babies.
-So when you have a 2, 1 and newborn at various stages of development, you have three different levels of toys and books and equipment for their use.
-Our playroom looked like a mixed up daycare/bedroom/museum at one point.
-And we had two of a lot of things because the first two were so close.
+That means toys, clothes, furniture, etc. are in our house until we are done having babies.
+So when you have a 2, 1, and newborn at various stages of development, you have three different levels of toys and books and equipment for their use.
+Our playroom looked like a mixed-up daycare/bedroom/museum at one point.
+And we had two of a lot of things because the first two were so close in age.
+Such is life with three under three.

-That is just a glimpse of what it is like when you are in the 3U3 club, but I left out the biggest secret.
+That is just a glimpse of what it is like when you are in the three under three club, but I left out the biggest secret.
 After a few months, you forget.
 You forget that it was a thing until someone reminds you.
 You love your children the same way you’d love them if they were four years apart.
-You love them with all you’ve got and you do the best you can.
-You are their mom and you get used to your crazy routine.
+And you love them with all you’ve got and you do the best you can.
+You are their mom and you get used to your intense routine.
 Just remember that TV is okay in moderation, Mother’s Day Out can be a lifesaver, double jogging strollers rock, and a cup of coffee in the morning is essential.

 *This post was originally written in 2015.